AmarTabakovic/AmarTabakovic-Hugo/content/blog/hugo-dark-theme/index.md

 ---
 {{% section %}}
 Not too long ago, I developed my personal website using the static site generator [Hugo](https://gohugo.io/).
-While coming up with designs for this website, I was plagued with the choice of implementing it in either a light theme or a dark theme.
-I liked both variants, so I was very indecisive until I came up with an idea:
+While coming up with designs for it, I was plagued with the choice of implementing it in either a light theme or a dark theme.
+I liked both variants, so I was very indecisive until I came up with the following idea:

-**To implement both variants using a light/dark mode toggler.**
+**To implement both variants using a dark mode toggler.**

 And so I did using HTML, CSS, SCSS and JavaScript.